 Medicaid.
 Social Security.
 Disability Programs.
 Education.
 Federal Budget.
-Join us every Friday from 9-10am to get the latest on Federal funding cuts and federal agency changes that impact people with disabilities.
+Join us every Friday from 9-10:30 am to get the latest on Federal funding cuts and federal agency changes that impact people with disabilities.

-Register for our next (9-10 AM Friday, December 5th) federal funding webinar (English, Spanish)
+Register for our next (9-10:30 AM Friday, March 6th) federal funding webinar (English, Spanish)

 This webinar is limited to the first 500 people who log on.
 BPDD is committed to making its resources as accessible as possible.
 If you need interpretation to participate in this webinar, please indicate that when registering and let us know by noon each Tuesday before the webinar.